The Turing Quest

 This is the 7th regular article delivered to your inbox every other week.
 Thanks to all those who have shared these articles with your network, this is appreciated.

 I would like to develop Workforce Futurist Newsletter with new content ideas and community events.
-To do this I need more subscribers and your help.
 If you have enjoyed the posts, then please spread the word!

 The Turing Quest